RoxanaNevarez/Classes/README.md

 # School Assignments
-Any code written for homework assignments will be categorized here.
+Any code written for homework assignments or as practice for exams are included here